9931 Herbhauptman: Orbit and classification

-Herbhauptman is member of the Nysa family (405), one of the largest asteroid families.
+Herbhauptman is member of the Nysa–Polana complex, a collection of overlapping asteroid families.

 It orbits the Sun in the inner main-belt at a distance of 2.0–2.8 AU once every 3 years and 8 months (1,340 days; semi-major axis of 2.38 AU).
 Its orbit has an eccentricity of 0.18 and an inclination of 2° with respect to the ecliptic.
 The body's observation arc begins with its first observations as at Palomar Observatory in August 1982.

 Physical characteristics

 Herbhauptman has been characterized as a stony S-type asteroid by Pan-STARRS' survey.

 Rotation period

 In 2014, two rotational lightcurves of Herbhauptman have been obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 4.438 and 4.44 hours with a brightness amplitude of 0.15 and 0.21 magnitude, respectively (U=2/2).